OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 }
 ```

-<div class="warning">DO NOT CLOSE ANY OF THE PANES AFTER OPENING.
-There is currently a bug that will cause the custom functions runner to die if any of the panes are closed.</div>

 ## Troubleshooting

+**DO NOT CLOSE ANY OF THE PANES AFTER OPENING.**
+There is currently a bug that will cause the custom functions runner to die if any of the panes are closed.
-If for any reason your functions turn into `#GETTING_DATA`, restart Excel.
+If for any reason your functions turn into `#GETTING_DATA` indefinitely, restart Excel.